colehaus/colex/content/posts/exemplars-curse-now-with-more-math/main.md

 Alas, this is not true.
 Depending on the parameters, there could be only a vanishingly small chance that the bundle of deterministic factors corresponding to the best outcome (the sum of the deterministic and stochastic factors) is also the best bundle of deterministic factors when looking *only* at the deterministic factors.
 In symbols, supposing we have a projection function $p_\mathcal{D} : \mathbb{O} \rightarrow \mathbb{D}$ which finds the bundle of deterministic factors $\mathcal{D}$ used in outcome $\mathcal{O}$, we're interested in $P(\max \mathbb{D} = p_\mathcal{D}(\max \mathbb{O}))$.

-For example, if we choose the max from 1000 outcomes and the value of stochastic factors ranges from 0 to 100 while the value of deterministic factors ranges from 0 to 1, we should actually be quite surprised if our best outcome actually has the best deterministic factors.
+For example, if we choose the max from 1000 outcomes and the value of stochastic factors ranges from 0 to 100 while the value of deterministic factors ranges from 0 to 1, we should be quite surprised if our best outcome actually has the best deterministic factors.

 # Calculator